Let’s talk about your wellbeing at Festival of Voices.

 Am I not better off waiting to buy tickets until closer to the date?

-We are working with strict capacities in some venues to ensure physical distancing regulations can be adhered to.
+We are working with stricter capacities in some venues to ensure physical distancing regulations can be adhered to.
 Therefore, you might miss out on specific events if you wait too long to order your tickets.